nrkkalyan/Paytm_Woocommerce_v2.x_Kit/readme.txt

 This plugin is used to integrate paytm payment gateway with woocommerce.

 == Installation ==
-1. Ensure you have latest version of WooCommerce plugin installed
+1. Ensure you have latest version of WooCommerce plugin installed.
-2. Unzip and upload contents of the plugin to your /wp-content/plugins/ directory.
+2. Copy the folder named "paytm" into the directory location /wp-content/plugins/ .
 3. Activate the plugin through the left side 'Plugins' menu in WordPress.